Secure $N$-dimensional Simultaneous Dense Coding and Applications: -dimensional simultaneous dense coding

-In the following subsections, we propose three protocols using $N$-dimensional Bell state, W state, and GHZ state as the entanglement channels, respectively.
-The idea of these protocols is to perform the locking operator on Alice's qu$N$its before sending them to Bob and Charlie.
-After receiving Alice's qu$N$its, the states of Bob's subsystem and Charlie's subsystem are independent of $(b_1,b_2)$ and $(c_1,c_2)$ so that they know nothing about the encoded information.
-Only after performing the unlocking operator (the inverse of the locking operator) together, they can achieve $(b_1,b_2)$ and $(c_1,c_2)$ respectively.
+In the following subsections, we propose three protocols, one using $N$-dimensional Bell states, the other using W states, and the third using GHZ states, as the entanglement channels, respectively.
+The idea behind these protocols is to perform the locking operator on Alice's qu$N$its before sending them to Bob and Charlie.
+After receiving Alice's qu$N$its, the states of Bob's subsystem and Charlie's subsystem are independent of $(b_1,b_2)$ and $(c_1,c_2)$, respectively, so that they know nothing about the encoded information.
+Only after performing the unlocking operator (the inverse of the locking operator) together, Bob and Charlie can obtain $(b_1,b_2)$ and $(c_1,c_2)$, respectively.

 In this section, we assume that Bob and Charlie are at the same site.
 In order to implement the unlocking operator, they can input their particles into a physical device that can unlock the particles, and then get their respective output particles.
-There is a problem of how distant Bob and Charlie can perform the unlocking operator fairly.
-We will discuss the problem later in Sec. \ref{fairness}.
+The problem of how distant Bob and Charlie can perform the unlocking operator fairly is discussed in Sec.~\ref{fairness}.